Are Applications Being Accepted? YES

 What are the underwriting and security requirements?

-- The proposed operation must have realistic repayment ability
+- The proposed operation must have a realistic repayment ability

 - New enterprises may be asked to obtain a feasibility study by a recognized independent consultant